Soviet invasion of Georgia: Battle for Tbilisi

 At dawn on 16 February the main body of 11th Red Army troops under Anatoliy Gekker crossed into Georgia and started the Tiflis Operation aimed at capturing the capital.
 Georgian border forces under General Stephen Akhmeteli were overwhelmed on the Khrami river.
 Retreating westward, the Georgian commander General Tsulukidze blew up railway bridges and demolished roads in an effort to delay the enemy's advance.
 Simultaneously, Red Army units marched into Georgia from the north through the Daryal and Mamisoni passes, and along the Black Sea coast towards Sukhumi.
 While these events were proceeding, the Soviet Commissar for Foreign Affairs issued a series of statements disclaiming involvement by the Red Army and professing willingness to mediate any disputes which had arisen within Georgia.

 By 17 February, Soviet infantry and cavalry divisions supported by aircraft were less than 15 kilometers northeast of Tbilisi.
 The Georgian army put up a stubborn fight in defense of the approaches to the capital, which they held for a week in the face of overwhelming Red Army superiority.
 From 18 to 20 February, the strategic heights of Kojori and Tabakhmela passed from hand to hand in heavy fighting.
 Georgian forces under General Giorgi Mazniashvili managed to push the Soviets back inflicting heavy losses; they quickly regrouped and tightened the circle around Tbilisi.
 By 23 February, the railway bridges had been restored, and Soviet tanks and armoured trains joined in a renewed assault on the capital.
 While the armoured trains laid down suppressing fire, tanks and infantry penetrated the Georgian positions on the Kojori heights.
 On 24 February, the Georgian commander-in-chief, Giorgi Kvinitadze, bowed to the inevitable and ordered a withdrawal to save his army from complete encirclement and the city from destruction.
 The Georgian government and the Constituent Assembly evacuated to Kutaisi in western Georgia, which dealt the Georgian army a significant morale blow.

 On 25 February, the triumphant Red Army entered Tbilisi.
 Bolshevik soldiers engaged in widespread looting.
 The Revkom headed by Mamia Orakhelashvili and Shalva Eliava ventured into the capital and proclaimed the overthrow of the Menshevik government, the dissolution of the Georgian National Army and People's Guard, and the formation of a Georgian Soviet Socialist Republic.
-On the same day, in Moscow, Lenin received the congratulations of his commissars – "The red banner blows over Tbilisi.
+On the same day, in Moscow, Lenin received the congratulations of his commissars – "The Soviet red flag is flying over Tbilisi.
 Long live Soviet Georgia!"